palaksriv/payment-gateway-integration/README.md

-\---

-\# Environment Variables
+\## Environment Variables

-The project can use a local `.env` file for configuration and secrets.
+Create a local `.env` file if required by the project configuration:

-Create it locally: